|Position Title||Postdoctoral Scholar|

 |Work Location||Chapel Hill, NC|

-The initial term of appointment is one year.
-The preferred start date is July 2021, and must be no later than January 2022.
-Reappointment for a second (final year) of T32 support is expected.
+The initial term of appointment is one year, with a preferred start date of July/August 2021.
+Reappointment for a second year is expected.

 Additional supplementary materials are required.
 Please carefully review the special instructions section of this posting.

-Postdoctoral scholars must have received their PhD or earned doctoral degree in a social science or public health discipline before the start date of the traineeship.
+Postdoctoral scholars must have received their PhD or earned doctoral degree before the start date of the traineeship.
 This position requires successful applicants to be US Citizens/Permanent residents at the time of appointment.

 |Qualifications and Experience||

-Experience and interest in population health and research.
+Experience and interest in biosocial research on human health and wellbeing.

 |Equal Opportunity Employer||

-All materials including the supplementary application package, letters of recommendation and endorsement, and your submission through the UNC HR website are due no later than December 5, 2020.
+All materials including the supplementary application package, letters of recommendation and endorsement, and your submission through the UNC HR website are due not later than April 30, 2021.

-For information on UNC Postdoctoral Benefits and Services, see: https://research.unc.edu/postdoctoral-affairs/postdocs/new/benefits-services/
+For information on UNC Postdoctoral Benefits and Services click here.

 |Special Physical and Mental Requirements|